iyuxy/shuoba/README.md

 ## shouba

-A comment system for blog
+A useful comment system for blog or homepage

 ## usage